josesamos/rolap/README.md

 they provide a development environment to define the transformation operations in a general way.

-Frequently, the operations to be performed aim to transform a flat table (with data that comes from operational systems) into a ROLAP (*Relational On-Line Analytical Processing*) star database, made up of fact and dimension tables, which implements a multidimensional system.
+Frequently, the operations to be performed aim to transform a set of tables with data that comes from operational systems into a ROLAP (*Relational On-Line Analytical Processing*) star database, made up of fact and dimension tables, which implements a multidimensional system.
 With the tools mentioned above, this transformation can be carried out,